zzzqzhou/Dual-Normalization/README.md

 ```

 ## Acknowledgement
 The U-Net model is borrowed from [Fed-DG](https://github.com/liuquande/FedDG-ELCFS).
-The Style Augmentation (SA) module is based and converted from the nonlinear transformation in [Models Genesis](https://github.com/MrGiovanni/ModelsGenesis).
+The Style Augmentation (SA) module is based on the nonlinear transformation in [Models Genesis](https://github.com/MrGiovanni/ModelsGenesis).
 The Dual-Normalizaiton is borrow from [DSBN](https://github.com/wgchang/DSBN).
 We thank all of them for their great contributions.

 ## Citation